Real Estate School & Program Options

 4. Mortgage Broker

 When people go to buy a home or other type of property, they often can't afford to pay the full purchase price up front.
 So they need to finance the purchase through a mortgage, which is a special type of loan created for just that purpose.
 To give you an idea of just how big the need for mortgages is, consider this: NAR says that most home buyers who finance their purchases have to borrow about 90 percent of the cost of their new homes.

 So it should come as no surprise that mortgage professionals are often in pretty high demand.
 Mortgage brokers, in particular, are frequently able to find good deals for home buyers or purchasers of commercial property.
 They serve as intermediaries between lending institutions and borrowers.
 As part of their work, they generally obtain the financial history and credit status of their clients, apply for mortgage loans on their behalf, and follow through with lenders to secure the requested financing.

 It's an occupation that can come with great income potential.
-For instance, the median yearly pay of mortgage brokers in the U.S. is almost $60,000, according to PayScale.
+For instance, the median yearly pay of loan officers (including mortgage loan officers) in the U.S. is $63,380, according to OEWS program data.*

 13 Frequently Asked Questions About Real Estate Jobs